ContainerSolutions/k8s-deployment-strategies/README.md

 > In Kubernetes there are a few different ways to release an application, you have to carefully choose the right strategy to make your infrastructure resilient.

-- [x] [recreate](recreate/): terminate the old version and release the new one
+- [ ] [recreate](recreate/): terminate the old version and release the new one
+  - [x] Application Gateway Ingress Controller
+  - [ ] Azure Load Balancer + Istio service mesh
+  - [ ] Azure Load Balancer + Ingress-Nginx Controller
-- [x] [ramped](ramped/): release a new version on a rolling update fashion, one after the other
+- [ ] [ramped](ramped/): release a new version on a rolling update fashion, one after the other
+  - [x] Application Gateway Ingress Controller
+  - [ ] Azure Load Balancer + Istio service mesh
+  - [ ] Azure Load Balancer + Ingress-Nginx Controller
-- [x] [blue/green](blue-green/): release a new version alongside the old version then switch traffic
+- [ ] [blue/green](blue-green/): release a new version alongside the old version
+  then switch traffic
+  - [x] Application Gateway Ingress Controller
+  - [x] Azure Load Balancer + Istio service mesh
+  - [ ] Azure Load Balancer + Ingress-Nginx Controller
 - [ ] [canary](canary/): release a new version to a subset of users, then proceed to a full rollout
+  - [x] Application Gateway Ingress Controller: Due to the lack of support for traffic weight functionality, we use manually modified replicas count to achieve the same effect.
+  - [ ] Azure Load Balancer + Istio service mesh
+  - [ ] Azure Load Balancer + Ingress-Nginx Controller
-- [ ] [a/b testing](ab-testing/): release a new version to a subset of users in a
-  precise way (HTTP headers, cookie, weight, etc.).
+- [ ] [a/b testing](ab-testing/): release a new version to a subset of users in a precise way (HTTP headers, cookie, weight, etc.).
 This doesn’t come out of the box with Kubernetes, it imply extra work to setup a smarter loadbalancing system (Istio, Linkerd, Traeffik, custom nginx/haproxy, etc).
 - [ ] [shadow](shadow/): release a new version alongside the old version.
 Incoming
   traffic is mirrored to the new version and doesn't impact the response.